The Succulent Plant Page goes to Families of Succulent Plants goes to

 Ebracteola montis-moltkei Dinter & Schwantes 1927 Syn.
 Hereroa vallis-pacis

-is an evergreen plant with lanceolate silvery-grey leaves with a triangular cross section, arranged alternately along the short stems.
+is an evergreen plant with lanceolate silvery-grey succulent leaves with a triangular cross section, arranged alternately along the short stems.
 The small solitary daisy-like flowers are lavender or white.

 The most northenly-distributed species, native to Namibia.